skallfass/fastapi_serviceutils_template/{{cookiecutter.service_name}}/docs/source/development/dependency_management.md

 ## Basics

-We use Poetry_ including the dependency definition inside the `pyproject.toml` and `python-venv` for environment management.
+We use Poetry including the dependency definition inside the `pyproject.toml` and `pyenv` for environment management.
-For a wrapper around these tools we use Dephell_ and `make` for easier workflow.
+For a wrapper around these tools we use Dephell and `make` for easier workflow.

 **dependency management relevant files:**